communitiesuk/system-design-hub/README.md

 We publish reports and outputs from our work so that others can learn about the building safety and quality system, our research participants can see the impact of our work, and similar teams can learn from our approaches.

-No single person, team or report can cover every aspect of the system, so our work offers snapshots in time and documents what we've learned from the people at the heart of the building safety and quality system.
+No single person, team or report can cover every aspect of the system, so our work offers snapshots in time or deep dives on specific areas rather a representative view of the whole system.
+Our reports are often marked as Official like the majority of information that is created,processed, sent or received in the public sector and by partner organisations.
+But the insights it contains reflect what we've heard from people at the heart of the system, rather than MHCLG policy positions.

 ## Find reports and outputs
 ### Housing Safety and Quality System Mapping
 We mapped the system of people and things that relate to the safety, quality and sustainability of residential buildings, with the aims of: